smurferson1/MineControl/README.md

 ## DISCLAIMERS

 - MineControl is NOT guaranteed to work correctly or protect your computer in all circumstances.
 It is in development and subject to being shit, making mistakes, or missing *YOUR* mistakes. **USE AT YOUR OWN RISK**.
-It is *essential* to configure MineControl carefully and watch it for a while to be sure it's doing what you intend.
+It's best to configure MineControl carefully and watch it for a while to be sure it's doing what you intend.
 Your temps and power usage *CAN* go too high if you misconfigure MineControl or it makes a booboo.
 - MineControl won't take your mining profits or send anything to anyone, **IF DOWNLOADED FROM THIS GITHUB REPO**.
-Feel free to inspect the code or compile yourself, but DO NOT get MineControl from anywhere or anyone else, since software can easily be compromised by attackers and redistributed in a nearly identical form.
+Feel free to inspect the code or compile yourself, but DO NOT download MineControl from anywhere or anyone else, since software can easily be compromised by attackers and redistributed in a nearly identical form.
 - As with most other software developed in free time for fun, there is no guarantee from the developer to provide support or updates of any kind.

 ## Key Features